JWST Time-Series Observations

 - high gain antenna moves are allowed during the exposure

-- data are processed via a dedicated, more minimal, pipeline branch (CALTSO3)
+- data are processed via a dedicated pipeline branch (CALTSO3); every integration is treated as an individual observation.

 The TSO conditions are available to a number of modes across all 4 JWST instruments.
-Some of these have been designated as TSO-only modes, for others the user can choose to flag their observations as TSO via the Astronomer's Proposal Tool (APT).
+Some of these have been designated as TSO-only modes; for others modes, a user can choose to flag observations as TSO via the Astronomer's Proposal Tool (APT).

 Instrument modes for TSOs

-Details about instrument modes available for TSOs are available in these articles:
+Details about TSO-specific instrument modes are available in these articles:

 - NIRCam Time-Series Imaging